nhpuma/nhpuma/README.md

 <h2> Hi, I'm Nielsen Puma! </h2>
 <hr />

-Hi, I'm a Full Stack Developer 🚀 from Perú, currently, I work as a freelance 👨🏽‍💻 in development of various projects and also in creating my own business.
-Beside's programming, I enjoy listening to music and reading technology news.
+Hello, I am a Full Stack Developer, I currently work as a Backend programmer👨🏽‍💻 in the development of various projects.
+In addition to programming, I enjoy listening to music and reading technology news.

 ### A little more about me...